vandermesis/Algorithms/README.md

 ![xcode](https://img.shields.io/badge/xcode-11-orange.svg)

 ## What for
-It's for me to practise Swift.
+It's for me to practise coding skills and Swift understanding.
-I failed with Bubble Sort coding challange on my first job interview and decieded to
+I failed with Bubble Sort coding challange on my first job interview and decieded to practise algorithms path as much as my Swift path.

 ## What new I've learned